mehulagg/gitlab/doc/ci/yaml/README.md

 When the pipeline runs, GitLab:

 - Adds all `.yml` files in the `configs` directory into the pipeline configuration.
-- Does not add `.yml` files in `configs` if there are other subdirectories in the `configs` directory.
+- Does not add `.yml` files in subfolders of the `configs` directory.
 To allow this, add the following configuration:

   ```yaml
   # This matches all files in `configs` and any subfolder in it.